ozcanay/TemplateMetaprogramming/README.md

 # constexpr if

 The only difference is that if constexpr is evaluated at compile time, whereas if is not.

-## Mixins

-## Static Polymorphism

-Static polymorphism is quite similar to dynamic polymorphism.
-But contrary to dynamic polymorphism with virtual methods, the dispatch of the method calls will take place at compile-time. ```std::enable_shared_from_this``` is a prime example.

 # Tag Dispatching